 - Standing up for those who have been bullied or marginalized

 Karin Slaughter is one of the world’s most popular and acclaimed storytellers.
-Published in 120 countries with more than 35 million copies sold across the globe, her nineteen novels include the Grant County and Will Trent books, as well as the Edgar-nominated COP TOWN and the instant NEW YORK TIMES bestselling novels PRETTY GIRLS, THE GOOD DAUGHTER, and PIECES OF HER.
-Her most recent book, THE LAST WIDOW, features Sara Linton and Will Trent.
+Published in 120 countries with more than 35 million copies sold across the globe, her nineteen novels include the Grant County and Will Trent books, as well as the Edgar-nominated COP TOWN and the instant NEW YORK TIMES bestselling novels THE LAST WIDOW, PRETTY GIRLS, THE GOOD DAUGHTER, and PIECES OF HER.
 Slaughter is the founder of the Save the Libraries project—a nonprofit organization established to support libraries and library programming.
 A native of Georgia, Karin Slaughter lives in Atlanta.
 Her standalone novels PIECES OF HER, THE GOOD DAUGHTER, and COP TOWN are in development for film and television.

 First appearing in the novel Triptych, special agent Will Trent is the main protagonist in a series of books that take place in Atlanta and follows cases with the Special Criminal Apprehension Team for the Georgia Bureau of Investigation (GBI).
 Will is one of the best agents at the GBI, maintaining an 89% clearance rate for cases assigned to him.
 He is an excellent puzzle solver, able to take apart and reassemble almost any device with moving parts, a snappy dresser, and is unlikely to be impulsive or spontaneous.
 He is described as being fair and reasonable but has poor social skills and is a good agent who has a reputation for not getting along well with others.
 Will is also a person with a disability.
 He has dyslexia.

 Over the years, Will has developed many habits for accommodating his disability in a way that allows him to continue to be a top agent, including using a digital recorder and voice recognition software to generate reports, wearing a wristwatch to tell his left from his right, and applying color-codes to folders to identify cases.
-As a fictional character, Will Trent, has also become a guide for others in fair representation of a person with a disability.
+As a fictional character, Will Trent has also become a guide for others in fair representation of a person with a disability.
 Having both flaws and strengths, this character avoids the often-overused tropes found in representation of people with disabilities – characters pitied for their disabilities or possessing superhuman amplification of certain abilities.
 Instead, Will is in many ways an average person who has found how to best apply his talents and overcome obstacles in his life.
-Read Karin’s latest book in the Will Trent series, The Last Widow, to learn more about this character.
+Learn more about the Will Trent Series.